yannis/kasaharacup/RULES.md

 The 4 teams that got the medals at the previous Team Championships will be seeded into different pools and removed to the far end of the grid.

-However, the 4 teams that got the medals at the previous Team Championships will be seeded into different pools and removed to the far end of the grid.

 Only the first team out of every pool will be entered on the tournament grid.

 For the first round, the names and the order of combats shall be handed in at the managers’ meeting, all others at the administration table of the shiai-jo immediately after the end of the previous fight of the respective team.